substack/adventure-verify/readme.markdown

 `[40,240,100]`, a hex color such as `''#f00d55'`, and you can include a display modifier such as `'bright'`, `'dim'` or `'reverse'`.

+You can optionally set `opts.modeReset`, which hacks the colors back temporarily for `console.log()` and `console.error()` so that user debugging statements are printed without colors.

 # install

 With [npm](https://npmjs.org) do: